hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 ## Assignment Set 13

-* The car rating [dataset](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_13_Data.csv) includes 1,728 records with six features attributes: buying, maint, doors, persons, lug_boot, and safety.
+* The [car evaluation](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation) [dataset](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/Assignments_Data/Assignment_Set_13_Data.csv) includes 1,728 records with six attributes (i.e., buying, maint, doors, persons, lug_boot, and safety) and four class values.

-   - Depending on the class feature, cluster the data using the K-Means algorithm and then test the results using the following methods DBSCAN and Hierarchical.
-(Hint: use the One-Hot method to digitize the required features.)
+   - Depending on the class feature, cluster the data using the K-Means algorithm, and then test the results using the DBSCAN and Hierarchical methods.
+(Hint: Use the One-Hot method to digitize the required features.)

 **Please Note**: You can take a look at part three of the session thirteen's Notebook.